Henauxg/ghx_proc_gen/README.md

 Rules-writing tips:
  - Start simple, then add complexity iteratively
  - Changing the Node selection heuristic may drastically change the generated results
- - Diagonals constraints are harder and need intermediary models
+ - On rectangle grids, diagonals constraints are harder and need intermediary models

 Why "ghx" ?
 - It serves as a namespace to avoid picking cargo names such as `proc_gen` or `bevy_proc_gen`